stellar/stellar-cli/cmd/soroban-cli/README.md

 cargo install --locked soroban-cli
 ```

-To install with the `opt` feature, which includes a WASM optimization feature and wasm-opt built in:
+The `opt` feature, which includes a WASM optimization feature and wasm-opt built in is the default; to to build without it:

 ```
-cargo install --locked soroban-cli --features opt
+cargo install --locked soroban-cli --no-default-features
 ```

 ## Usage